 See the College Calendar for more detailed information on the Program and the Book of Modules for a more detailed description of program modules.

-In order to apply to University College Cork (UCC) you must have your Bachelor’s Degree completed no later than September 1st of the year of proposed entry.
+In order to apply to the 5-year program at University College Cork (UCC) you must have your Bachelor’s Degree completed no later than August of the year of proposed entry.
 Your degree program should include a significant science component including courses in Chemistry and Biology.
+Candidates should have a minimum cGPA of 3.0 on a 4.0 scale.
+(Canadian candidates can use the OMSAS conversion table to determine their cGPA.)

 We use cookies on our website to give you the most relevant experience by remembering your preferences and repeat visits.
 By clicking “Accept”, you consent to the use of ALL the cookies. more information